l7mp/stunner/README.md

 1. Fire up the UDP greeter service.

    The below manifest spawns the service in the `default` namespace and wraps it in a Kubernetes service called `media-plane`.
-Recall, this is the target service STUNner will route connections to.
+Recall, this is the target service in our UDPRoute.
 Note that the type of the `media-plane` service is `ClusterIP`, which means that Kubernetes will *not* expose it to the Internet: the only way for clients to obtain a response is via STUNner.

    ```console
    kubectl apply -f deploy/manifests/udp-greeter.yaml